boshkins/pelopia/doc/HLD.md

 **PointLonIndex**: a similar structure using longitude as the coordinate.

 ####LatLon search support
 For simplicity, we will represent a circular area specified as ( **LatLon**, R ) with a square ( left = Lon-R/2, top = Lat+R/2, right = Lon+R/2, bottom = Lat-R/2 ).
 This expands the area by about 20% but allows to use the same fast location filtering as for bounding boxes.
 The potential extraneous hits will have distance to the center of the circle greater than R and can be filtered out later, possibly as late as the scoring stage.

+Note that LatLon search with the default radius covers the entire dataset.
+Filtering in this case can be bypassed, or the corresponding filter can be represented with a bitmap with all bits set to 1.

 ####Locations with point geometry
 Initially, all locations in the dataset will be represented as a single point ( centroid for lines and polygons, see [https://en.wikipedia.org/wiki/Centroid](https://en.wikipedia.org/wiki/Centroid ).